bgoewert/pardot-for-wordpress/readme.txt

 = How do I change my campaign? =

-Simply choose another campaign in Settings > Pardot Settings and click 'Save Settings'.
+Simply choose another campaign in Settings > Pardot and click 'Save Settings'.

 = Some of my form is cut off.
 What should I do? =